robin-raymond/zax.io/concurrency.md

 // copy constructor will be removed and `myTypeFromDeep` will truly contain
 // an independent copy of the type's instance myTypeFromDeep := myType as deep

+anotherType : MyType

+// the compiler will treat all input/output arguments as being defined as
+// `deep` types
+anotherType.merge(myType)
 ````